playfulprogramming/playfulprogramming/content/ljtech/collections/web-fundamentals/posts/web-fundamentals-flexbox/index.md

 ---
 {
-  title: "Web Fundamentals: Flexbox & Positioning",
+  title: "Web Fundamentals: Flexbox",
-  description: "In the third chapter of our series, we'll have thorough look at web layout principles and properties, as well as features like flexbox, which allow you to build complex and dynamic pages with ease.",
+  description: "In the third chapter of our series, we'll look at flexbox, a powerful layout feature that allows you to create responsive designs with ease.",
   published: "2024-08-18T20:08:26.988Z",
   tags: ["css", "html", "design"],
   license: "cc-by-4",